-At first pass, this may seem like an odd combination of issues, but company culture has to be accounted for when changing accounting systems.
+At first blush, culture and accounting systems may seem like an odd combination, but company culture has to be accounted for when changing accounting systems.

 Change Is Scary